jianjianGJ/PLCJ/README.md

 </div>

 ## Datasets
 We used datasets Reddit, ogbn-arxiv, ogbn-mag, ogbn-products in the experiments.
-When run `main.py`, the specified dataset will be automatically downloaded, here is the info table of the dataset.
+When run `main.py`, the specified dataset will be automatically downloaded, here is the info table of the datasets.
 <div align=center>

 |  Dataset |#Classes|#Features|#Nodes| #Edges|